wmchan1168/wmchan1168.github.io/USER TERMS AND CONDITIONS.md

 Unless otherwise agreed, access to the Service is currently made available to you free of charge.

 Access to the Service is permitted on a temporary basis.
-We may suspend, withdraw, discontinue or change all or any part of the Service without notice to you.
+I may suspend, withdraw, discontinue or change all or any part of the Service without notice to you.

 Subject to your continued compliance with these Terms, we hereby grant to you a non-exclusive, non-transferable, non-sublicensable, revocable, license to access and use the Service for your own personal use.
 If you breach any provision of these Terms, this license will immediately terminate and you must immediately cease use of the Service.